 Snapchat is a great example of this.
 On the Snapchat map, you can find yourself and your friends’ whereabouts.
 To turn this off:

 - Tap the or your Bitmoji icon in the top left

 Now others can’t see where you are, but you can still see where they are.

 There are a few ways that you can limit your audience on social media networks.
 First, you can take advantage of using direct messages to select contacts rather than updating a status or post for all your followers to see.
 If you don’t want to use direct messaging, Facebook provides a different option.

 Facebook allows you to choose the audience for your posts and updates.
 To begin:

 - To limit your audience, tap the audience selector button under your name.
 The default says Friends, but it might also say Public, or a number of other options.

 - Select More and then Specific friends.
 This allows you to choose who will see your update.
 The rest of your friends on Facebook will not see your post on their News Feed.

 These tips will help make your social media accounts more private, but by no means are the only ways to protect your privacy.
-If you’re still concerned about your privacy online, here are 35 ways to check your privacy settings.
-Or, check out this guide for protecting your online identity.
+If you’re still concerned about your privacy online, check out this guide for protecting your online identity.